Cycling at the Pan American Games: Men's road race

 The individual road race has been run every time since 1951.

 Women's road race

 The individual road race has been run every time since 1987.

 Men's time trial

-The individual road race has been run every time since 1951.
+The men's individual time trial has been run at every Games since 1951.

 Women's time trial

-The individual time trial was introduced in 1995, and has been run ever since.
+The women's individual time trial was introduced at the 1995 Games, and has been run ever since.